rachy/webpack-starter/README.md

 This basic boilerplate is the final output of this comprehensive write up on Medium, plus several additions.
 I recommend to read this article to know the insight of how you can configure webpack from scratch.
 [Webpack 3 quickstarter: Configure webpack from scratch](https://medium.com/@nirjhor123/webpack-3-quickstarter-configure-webpack-from-scratch-30a6c394038a)
 <br>
-1. Navigate to the appropriate folder.
-This example uses the a folder on the desktop called "class projects" folder.
+1. Navigate to the appropriate parent folder of where your project will be located.
+This example uses a folder on the desktop called "class projects".
 NOTE: Start from your home directory "~".

 ```
-$ cd "desktop/my-project"
+$ cd desktop/class-projects
 ```

-2. Clone the webpack-starter into your "class projects" folder with the following command:
+2. Clone the webpack-starter into your parent folder with the following command:

 ```
 $ git clone https://github.com/rachy/webpack-starter.git